Teefah03/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that takes a list of words as input
 Display lines containing the pattern
-Display the number of lines that contain the pattern
+Display the number of lines that contain the pattern Display lines containing the pattern “root” and 3 lines